-Choose when to write code vs. natural language: use AI when you want to navigate unfamiliar pages, and use code (Playwright) when you know exactly what you want to do.
+Choose when to write code vs. natural language: use AI when you want to navigate unfamiliar pages, and use code when you know exactly what you want to do.

-Preview and cache actions: Stagehand lets you preview AI actions before running them, and also helps you easily cache repeatable actions to save time and tokens.
+Go from AI-driven to repeatable workflows: Stagehand lets you preview AI actions before running them, and also helps you easily cache repeatable actions to save time and tokens.

 Example